rllr-brc20/rllr.app/README.md

 ## 📂 satboy-v3-compressed

-This is a 3D recursive ordinal (pre-inscription) created using the three.js, .gltf, and Draco compression libraries.
+This is a 3D recursive ordinal (not inscribed) created using the three.js, .gltf, and Draco compression libraries.
 It loads and displays multiple 3D models in a scene, applies lighting, and allows for interactive camera controls.

 ### Preview -- https://2sz79q.csb.app/